renspringlea/ryba.ren/books.md

 > Did not finish.
 The science writing is pretty mediocre - it feels more like an academic trying to *do science writing*.
 Chapter 2 is much too long  and none of it is about exoplanets, so it's weird to have it up front.

 ## Religion
+- Forgiveness: Finding Peace Through Letting Go (Adam Hamilton)
+> Really beautiful and well written.
+I like the image of sin as straying from the path or missing the mark.
+And sin - and not seeking forgiveness - as a burden, like carrying a backpack full of pebbles; so seeking forgiveness is the way to be set free.
+Putting justice in God's hands.
+Tillich: "Forgiveness is God's answer to the question of human existence."
+Of course: "Forgive us our trespasses/debts, as we have forgiven those who trespass/debt against us."
+"Father, forgive them, for they know not what they do."
+"Love your enemies, and pray for those who persecute you."
 - An Anthology of Poetry by Buddhist Nuns of Late Imperial China (Beata Grant)
 > Banger
 - The Meaning of Jesus: Two Visions (Wright and Borg)